Client

 Manufacturer’s perspective

-Skymax Living is a Czech manufacturer of LGSF constructions.
-We produce in Ostrava and supply throughout the Czech Republic and Slovakia.
-Our constructions are certified for buildings with higher requirements — from family houses through residential buildings to public facilities.
+The construction system for this project was supplied by Skymax Living, the largest manufacturer of LGSF constructions in the EU.
+Structures with certifications for buildings with higher requirements — from family houses through residential buildings to public facilities.

-For the Cetkovice project, we delivered a modular LGSF construction.
-Finishing works, installations, and other trades are handled by other specialists — partners of the contractor.
-This plurality is exactly what makes modular LGSF such a powerful tool:each party performs their part under controlled conditions, resulting in a faster and higher quality outcome than traditional construction.
+For the Cetkovice project, we supplied the modular LGSF structure.
+Finishing construction works, installations, and other trades are handled by other specialists — partners of the general contractor.
+This plurality is exactly what makes modular LGSF such a powerful tool: each party performs their part in controlled conditions, resulting in faster and higher quality outcomes than traditional construction.

 We thank the municipality of Cetkovice and all involved trades for an interesting project.
 Congratulations to the mayor and council on choosing a modern construction approach.